 David always looked forward to the certified home health aide visits.
 He knew his mom appreciated the delicate bath and attention to her hair.
 The home health aide always made his mom feel so comfortable.

 Another goal of hospice care is to focus on your individual needs and choices, providing everything from companionship, to spiritual support, to a favorite food.
 Hospice enables you and your family to spend quality time together and focus on what matters most to you.

 Samaritan also provides a special kind of care for Catholic and Jewish patients and their families, and is committed to providing veteran-specific hospice care that recognizes their distinctive needs.

 Armando’s Samaritan hospice team, with the help of Samaritan volunteer Lance Corporal Chris Mora, stand proudly before him and surprise Armando with the Burlington County Military Service Medal as a Thank You for his military service to our country.

 Hospital bills at the end of life can be overwhelming for many families.
-However, when your loved one is on hospice care, your out-of-pocket costs are significantly reduced, as Medicare, Medicaid and private insurance help cover hospice costs.
+However, when your loved one receives hospice treatment, your out-of-pocket costs are significantly reduced, as Medicare, Medicaid and private insurance help cover hospice costs.
 You or your family are encouraged to check with your insurance provider to find out what elements of hospice care it covers.
 Moreover, hospice organizations provide hospice-related medications and medical supplies at no charge to you and your family.

-Hospice helps families cope with this difficult time, offering counseling by social workers and chaplains.
+Hospice benefits families by helping them cope with this difficult time, offering counseling by social workers and chaplains.
 We also offer individual bereavement counseling, and help families complete some of the tasks that are necessary after death.